edjw/edjw-old-blog/posts/2020-04-18-on-the-whataboutery-around-the-takeover-of-newcastle-united.md

 When I used an Uber to take my baby to the hospital at 3am, did it immediately become hypocritical to criticise Uber or their Saudi investors?
 Obviously not.

 Ethical purity is impossible.
-No one meets that test.
+No-one meets that test.
 No-one is asking for ethical purity.
 Torture is wrong.
-It’s on a whole other level to taking an Uber.
+It is infinitely worse than taking an Uber.

 Newcastle should not be involved with a prospective owner who commits torture.